willGraham01/PiranhasHalfyord/plot/scenes/04-docks-night.md

 As Groubun walks across the bridge, someone will bump into him, causing a small clattering of bottles onto the pavement.

 - (Perception, DC 10 PASSIVE) A character not on the bridge hears the clattering of bottles.
-- (Perception, DC 12 PASSIVE) An apologetic exchange is heard between a member of the public and a voice that is recognised as Groubun's.
+- (Perception, DC 12 PASSIVE, DIS: Character is not on the bridge) An apologetic exchange is heard between a member of the public and a voice that is recognised as Groubun's.

 The party should hopefully recall that Groubun's reason for excusing himself was to do research in his study, and have their suspicions raised.
 Doubly so by the fact that he is carrying bottles of something, and they have seen him brewing potions in the lab earlier.
-The party may decide to follow Groubun, or if Shufharz heard the exchange and was informed about the potion bottles that were heard/seen clattering around.
+The party may decide to follow Groubun, or if Shufharz heard the exchange and was informed about the potion bottles that were heard/seen clattering around she will suggest this.

 If the party decides to trail Groubun, they will be lead to the Day's Rest.
 Using the earrings, they might delegate a trail party and have the other members catch up.
-Have the group roll a group check:
+Have the group that pursues Groubun roll a group check:

 - (Stealth, DC 12) The pursuing group does not draw the attention of Groubun.
 If failed: Groubun will notice the group pursuing him but not react - he will tip off the Piranhas gang though that there may be heightened security the following day.
+This will also change whether or not the party can apprehend Groubun at the end of the adventure.

 ## Next Scenes